aviral10x/onyx-lens-protocol/README.md

 ### Visa: B2B Payments

-- **Admins of on-chain communities(DAOs):** LensOnyx can be used by existing Web3 companies to scale their developer community.
+- **Admins of on-chain communities(DAOs):** OnyxDAO can be used by existing Web3 companies to scale their developer community.
 - **Tools for Better Developer Experience**

 ### Lens Protocol

-- **On-chain Reputation:** People/Companies with certain number of stats on Lens Protocol(followers, collects, publications) can create communities on LensOnyx
+- **On-chain Reputation:** People/Companies with certain number of stats on Lens Protocol(followers, collects, publications) can create communities on OnyxDAO
 - **Lens Protocol Social Graph:** Developers can complete their assignments and can post using Lens Protocol

 ### Magic SDK

-- **Seamless Onboarding:** With just a single click of a button, users can easily onboard onto the LensOnyx platform and can access developer communities.
+- **Seamless Onboarding:** With just a single click of a button, users can easily onboard onto the OnyxDAO platform and can access developer communities.
 Web2 Developers can use the social login feature of Magic SDK and can hold Verifiable Credentials in their smart contract accounts.

 ### zkSync